Summer JOY

 • Masks are optional.

-• Mary will send an email on Sunday, confirming weekly locations and necessary gear (bikes, etc.)
+• Mary will send you an email on Sunday, confirming weekly locations and necessary gear (bikes, hammocks, bathing suits, etc.)

 • Mary will provide morning and afternoon snacks, and extra water.